lcyin/todo-list-api/.github/instructions/hexgonal-architecture.instructions.md

   private readonly updateTodoUseCase: UpdateTodoUseCase;
   private readonly deleteTodoUseCase: DeleteTodoUseCase;

-  constructor(private readonly todoRepository: TodoRepository) {
+  constructor(private readonly todoRepository: ITodoRepository) {
     // Compose individual services
     this.createTodoUseCase = new CreateTodoService(this.todoRepository);
     this.getTodosUseCase = new GetTodosService(this.todoRepository);